rica213/Mboacare_Main/README.md

 # Outreachy December 2023 to March 2024 Applicants

-This repository is dedicated to tracking the progress of our project for the internship.
+This repository is dedicated to tracking the progress of our project for the contriution phase.
 We will be using it to report on our project and keep a record of our work.

 # mboacare
 The app we are designing is named "**mboacare.**" This name is derived from a combination of "Mboalab," which is the name of the organization we are interning for, and "care," representing the focus of the app on medical facilities and healthcare services.